stackbuilders/assertive-ts/docs/jest-tutorial.md

 # Usage with Jest

-Let's setup a project with Jest and assertive-ts to write our first assertion.
+Let's setup a project with Jest and Assertive-ts to write our first assertion.

 First, let's install our dependencies

-Using npm:
 ```
 npm install --save-dev typescript ts-jest jest @types/jest @stackbuilders/assertive-ts
 ```

 This library is meant to be used with TypeScript, so to have better results we encourage you to use TypeScript in your project.

 Let's create a `tsconfig.json` file:
 ```
 npx tsc -init
 ```